For Drivers

 Screenshot 2023-02-16 at 9.09.52 AM

-The charging times for electric vehicles can differ based on charging station amperage, battery size, and on-board charger.
+Charging times for electric vehicles can differ based on charging station amperage, battery size, and on-board charger.
 For example, to charge a Chevy Volt PHEV from empty to full battery, utilizing a 240V outlet would take roughly 4 hours, while charging a Nissan Leaf BEV can take 8 hours.

 Electric vehicle range varies depending on the size of the battery, the type and weight of the car, road and weather conditions, driving style, and ancillary usage, such as running the air conditioning or charging your cell phone.
 Please refer to your vehicle manual to determine how much range you have.